charisearter/HTTP-Movies-Assignment/README.md

 ### Part 2 - Deleting A Movie:

-- Add a delete button in the movie component that makes a DELETE request
-- When the call comes back successfully, route the user to `/movies` where they will see the updated movie list without the deleted movie
+[x]- Add a delete button in the movie component that makes a DELETE request [x]- When the call comes back successfully, route the user to `/movies` where they will see the updated movie list without the deleted movie

-### Part 3 (Stretch) - Adding A Movie:
+### Part 3 (Stretch) - Adding A Movie: Do this on your own

 - Add a route at the path `/add-movie`
 - Create a component with a form to add a new movie